stfc/PSyclone/tutorial/practicals/nemo/1_nemo_psyir/README.md

 containing NEMO-style code, use a transformation script to access the PSyIR of the code and be able to understand the structure of the PSyIR and how it relates to the original Fortran.

+Congratulations, you have now completed this section of the tutorial.